Ruby1993/Eron-Fraud-Detection-master/Project_Answer Summary.md

 Recall: How many are classified 'fraud' correctly out of all labeled 'fraud' people. if it is good, it will make sure all the labeled fraud people are higher likely involved in the fraud, but it might miss some people involved in the fraud issue.

+Final output

+Based on the final result, I decide to choose the AdaBoostClassifier with
+precision 0.44974	and recall 0.34450	, and the parameters I chose  are algorithm - 'SAMME.R', n_estimators 15.

+Basically, it is the whole modeling process, which include feature preprocessing (null value fill in/outliers removal/ feature standardize), feature creation, feature selection, model building, model validation and evaluation.

+In the python file, in order to get a better model after tuning with the more flexible pipeline method, instead selecting the features based on three models by our instinct, I built the pipeline with different feature selection models and combine them with different prediction models in order to do a more comprehensive process.